Houston Masters Degrees in Health Education & Communication

 As an intersectional and multidisciplinary field, graduates in health education may be able to pursue potential career opportunities spanning a range of fields and applications.
 Public health educators might seek work within communities as advisors on matters of health and wellness, such as disease prevention and lifestyle adjustment.
 According to the U.S. Bureau of Labor Statistics, these professionals made a 2012 median annual salary of $48,7901.
 Community health workers operate in a similar capacity, though according to the BLS they focus more on data collection and analysis.
 The BLS reported the 2012 median annual salary for community health workers was $34,6202.

-Health education graduates might also pursue more specialized career fields.
-For example, the BLS reported that dieticians and nutritionists claimed a 2012 median annual salary of $55,240, with jobs expected to grow by 21 percent through 20223.
+Health education graduates might also pursue more specialized career fields, such as health education and promotion.
+Further, the BLS reported that dieticians and nutritionists claimed a 2012 median annual salary of $55,240, with jobs expected to grow by 21 percent through 20223.

 Is Earning a Masters Degree in Health Education Right for You?